moonbitlang/moonbit-docs/moon_build_system_tutorial.md

 Here's a brief explanation of the directory structure:

 - `lib` and `main` directories: These are packages in the module.
 Each package can contain multiple `.mbt` files, which are the source code files in MoonBit language.
-However, regardless of the number of .mbt files in a package, they all share a common moon.pkg file.
+However, regardless of the number of `.mbt` files in a package, they all share a common `moon.pkg` file.

-- `*.pkg` files: These are package descriptor files.
-They define the properties of the package, such as its name and the packages it imports.
+- `moon.pkg` is package descriptor.
+It defines the properties of the package, such as its name, and the packages it imports.

 - `moon.mod` is used to identify a directory as a MoonBit module.
 It contains the module's name: